 Per this letter, Keene Auto Body, Inc request our approval to host a Class B Fireworks display on September 29th.
 The fireworks will be at the end of our 90th Anniversary Celebration, taking place at approximately 9pm.
 The fireworks will be set up at 80 Silent Way, property is owned by Steven Walsh.
 I have attached a letter of approval from Mr. Walsh and also an Insurance Rider naming the City of Keene as a co-insured.
-Thank you in advance for your consideration Sincerely Steven Piispanen Owner/President Keene Auto Body, Inc. August 28, 2018 City of Keene Keene City Council 3 Washington St Keene, NH 03431 City Council Members:
+Thank you in advance for your consideration Sincerely Steven Piispanen Owner/President Keene Auto Body, Inc. In City Council September 6, 2018.
+Referred to the Planning, Licenses and Development Committee.
+City Clerk August 28, 2018 City of Keene Keene City Council 3 Washington St Keene, NH 03431 City Council Members: